-If you received family tax credit from Work and Income, copy the amount from your SOE to Box 11.
+If you received family tax credit from Work and Income, copy the amount from your SOI to Box 11 if it doesn't already show.
 Don't include any Working for Families Tax Credits from Inland Revenue in Box 11.